 When you’re applying to college, you’re going to be competing against other students for a limited amount of space.
 If it’s a highly competitive school, your odds of being accepted go down significantly.
-However, there are steps you can take to boost your acceptance odds no matter what school you’re applying to.
+However, there are steps you can take to boost your college acceptance odds no matter where you’re applying to.

 Pay Attention to the Requirements

 The first thing you can do to boost your acceptance odds is a must: Pay attention to the application requirements.
 Missing an important paper or document can cause your application to be immediately declined.
 If the college asks for two letters of recommendation, double-check that both are attached before submitting the documents.

 This is also important to note when it comes to essays.
 If a college does require an essay, make sure you’re following the guidelines.
 This includes the topic and length.
 You don’t want to go overboard or miss the subject of the essay.